alexrockhill/pd-parser/docsrc/generated/cli.rst

 --audio_event_name AUDIO_EVENT_NAME		The name of the audio event

---behf BEHF		The behavioral tsv filepath
+--beh BEH		The behavioral dictionary or tsv filepath

---beh_col BEH_COL		The name of the behavioral column corresponding to the audio event timing
+--beh_key BEH_KEY		The name of the behavioral key (column) corresponding to the audio event timing

---audio_ch_names LIST_OF_AUDIO_CH_NAMES		The name(s) of the channels with the audio data.
+--audio_ch_names [AUDIO_CH_NAMES ...]
+The name(s) of the channels with the audio data.
 Note that they will be if thereare two channels they will be bipolar referenced

 --exclude_shift EXCLUDE_SHIFT		How many seconds off to exclude an audio-behavioral event difference